bezurn004/Obsi-Forge-Apedia/Oracles/Planets/OCL_Planet-Ice.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
-Alias: "Planet:Ice Oracle"
+aliases:
+  - "Planet: Ice Oracle"
+  - "Planet: Ice Atmosphere Oracle"
+  - "Planet: Ice Settlement Oracle"
+  - "Planet: Ice Observed From Space Oracle"
+  - "Planet: Ice Planetside Feature Oracle"
+  - "Planet: Ice Life Oracle"
+  - "Planet: Ice Sample Names Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Planet"
+PageCategory: Planet
+PageOrder: 4

 ## Oracle
 Oracle: Planet
 OracleFocus: Ice
+OracleDescriptor: "A world blanketed in snow, winter has come and never leaves.
+Vast tundras sprawl across the surface while continent-sized glaciers carve out whole mountain ranges.
+Even from orbit it is difficult to tell whether one area is a landmass or just a large snowstorm.
+Parts of the ocean flash froze leaving waves of ice behind."
 ---
 # [[_OCL_Index|Oracle]] - [[_OCL_Planets|Planets]]: Ice
 A world blanketed in snow, winter has come and never leaves.
 Vast tundras sprawl across the surface while continent-sized glaciers carve out whole mountain ranges.
 Even from orbit it is difficult to tell whether one area is a landmass or just a large snowstorm.
 Parts of the ocean flash froze leaving waves of ice behind.

-## Oracle: Atmosphere
+## Oracle: Ice Atmosphere
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> The baseline for planet habitability, see [[_OCL_Planets#Planet Atmospheres|Planet Atmosphere]] for the effects of each atmosphere for human life. ^guidance-Atmosphere

 | 1d100 | Result |
 |:---:|:--- |
 | 1-15 | None/Thin |